Installation

 2. JupyterLab Setup

-MCP Jupyter requires a running JupyterLab server with specific extensions:
+MCP Jupyter requires a running JupyterLab server with ipykernel.
+We recommend also installing jupyter-collaboration for real-time synchronization.

 uv venv